manpaco/ipv6_canvas_painter/wrapper/README.md

 ### `to_paint` directory

 This directory contains symlinked image files that are going to be painted.
+If you want to paint a new image, you must create a symlink to the image file in this directory.

 ### `tool_dir` symlink